instabase/aihub-apps-ci-cd-workflows/README.md

 ### 1. Prerequisites
 Before you begin, ensure you have the following:

-- Tokens for both the source and target Instabase environments with access to the app and project.
+- Tokens for both the source and target Instabase environments with access to the app and project (service account tokens)
 - Access to the Instabase public repository `aihub-apps-ci-cd-workflows`.
   - If you have access, you can clone the repository directly.
   - If you do not have access, you need to manually add the workflows and `.whl` files to your repository.
 You can obtain these files by raising a Zendesk ticket.